reruo321/Deep-Learning-Practice/003-Initializing-Neural-Network/README.md

 * Pros: Neural network can study more complex representation
 * Cons: Calculation cost ↑, Can study unwanted pattern (it only enhances performance on training data, not on testing one)

+There are two important things to decide when you stack *Dense* layers.

+* How many layers to use?
+* How many hidden units to put on each layer?